mbrancato/DEFCON22RTU/README.md

 - Registers 30001 - 30004 are incrementing counters related to the E, F, C and O touchpads.
 These correspond to LEDs 4, 5, 6 and 7.
 - LED 8 is an activity light related to processing serial input.
 - MODBUS serial implemented via the USB interface for ease of use.
+- Supports MODBUS function codes 03, 04 and 06.

 Acknowledgements